-There’s an epidemic of toxic leadership in the social change nonprofit sector.
+There seems to be an epidemic of toxic leadership in the social justice sector.

-Because the social change nonprofit sector has limited resources to invest in leadership development and capacity building, it is critical to examine and address how toxic leadership practices and unhealthy organizational culture not only undermine those efforts, but also jeopardize an organization’s mission and result in the exodus of potential future leaders.
-Equally important is an examination of how to build people-centered leadership practices across the sector that promote healthy organizational cultures and strengthen movement-building.
+Because social justice organizations have limited resources to invest in leadership development and capacity building, it is critical to examine and address how toxic leadership practices and unhealthy organizational culture not only undermine those efforts, but also jeopardize an organization’s mission and result in an exodus of emerging leaders.
+It’s equally important to build people-centered leadership practices across the sector that promote healthy organizational cultures and strengthen movement-building.

 To read more about toxic leadership, check out: